Green Line (MBTA): Accessibility renovations

 The majority of the Green Line opened by 1959, long before the 1990 Americans with Disabilities Act mandated that new construction be fully accessible.
 The MBTA began modifying Red, Orange, and Blue Line stations for accessibility in the late 1980s; however, Green Line stations were not modified until the late 1990s, when the Type 8 vehicles were under construction.
 The MBTA began the Light Rail Accessibility Program in 1996.
 Because modifying the numerous stations all at once would be prohibitively expensive, the MBTA designated "key stations" – largely those with high ridership or bus connections – for prioritization.

 Riverside station was completely rebuilt with raised accessible platforms around 1998. and (both of which already had elevators from previous projects) were outfitted with portable lifts for temporary accessibility around 2000, as were and ten surface stations.
-Between 2001 and 2003, 16 surface stations (4 on the B branch, 4 on the C branch, 3 on the D branch, and 5 on the E branch) were retrofitted with raised platforms.
+Between 1999 and 2003, 16 surface stations (4 on the B branch, 4 on the C branch, 3 on the D branch, and 5 on the E branch) were retrofitted with raised platforms.
 The 13 B, C, and E branch stations collectively cost $32 million.
 Construction of raised platforms was completed at Park Street and Haymarket around 2003; Prudential was also reconstructed that year by the developer of 111 Huntington Avenue.
 The fully accessible underground "superstation" at North Station opened in 2004.
 Wooden mini-high platforms, allowing level boarding on older Type 7 LRVs, were installed at eight Green Line stations in 2006–07 as part of the settlement of Joanne Daniels-Finegold, et al. v.
 MBTA.

 Renovations for accessibility were completed at in 2009, and in 2010, and in 2011.
 A two-year closure of ended in 2016 with the opening of the accessible transfer station.
 As part of the Green Line Extension, Lechmere was replaced by a fully accessible elevated station in 2022.
-Reconstruction work on Symphony is expected to take place from 2025 to 2028. (with renovations in design) and are the other remaining inaccessible stations in the central subway.
+Symphony station closed effective May 30, 2026, for the first three years of a reconstruction planned to take four years. (with renovations in design) and are the other remaining inaccessible stations in the Central Subway.
 As of 2025, the MBTA does not expect to make Boylston accessible by 2030, while Hynes is dependent on funding availability.